 It's almost analysis paralysis with all the jargon and especially when misused and twisted by software vendors around what it means to do modelling and analytics within the packages they are selling.

-The purpose of this blog is really to go a little deeper into predictive analytics and financial modeling.
+The purpose of this blog is really to go a little deeper into predictive analytics and financial modelling.